Skip to content

 --packages-select \

-omniseer_gz_assets \
+omniseer_gz_assets omniseer_msgs yolo_msgs omniseer_description \

 colcon test --merge-install \